websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/users/adding-and-managing-users.md

 1. Fill out the Add User form and click *Save*.
 At a minimum, provide a Screen Name, First Name, Last Name, and Email Address for the User.

     ```{note}
     Screen names and email addresses are not interchangeable.
-A screen name cannot contain an `@` symbol because it is used in the URL to a User's private page.
+A screen name cannot contain an `@` symbol because it is used in the URL to a User's pages.

     The Add User functionality is split over several independent forms.
 Save the first form to create the User, and then you'll see a success message saying `Success.
 Your request completed successfully.`
     ```